redFrik/supercolliderStandaloneBBBheadless/README.md

 # supercolliderStandaloneBBBheadless
 Standalone for BeagleBone Black with Debian.

-This is the audio synthesis program [SuperCollider](https://github.com/supercollider/supercollider) version 3.12.0 (branch main, commit 028ff1b, 03aug2021) + [sc3-plugins](https://github.com/supercollider/sc3-plugins) (branch main, commit dca5c0b, 06aug2021) compiled for BeagleBone Black.
+This is the audio synthesis program [SuperCollider](https://github.com/supercollider/supercollider) version 3.13.0 (branch main, commit 3188503, 20feb2023) + [sc3-plugins](https://github.com/supercollider/sc3-plugins) (branch main, commit ab7f94e, 24feb2023) compiled for BeagleBone Black.

-The standalone was built using [this guide](https://github.com/supercollider/supercollider/blob/develop/README_BEAGLEBONE_BLACK.md) and tested to run under [AM3358 Debian 10.3 2020-04-06 4GB SD IoT](https://beagleboard.org/latest-images), [bone-debian-10.4-console-armhf-2020-05-18-1gb.img](https://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Debian_Buster_Console_Snapshot).
+The standalone was built using [this guide](https://github.com/supercollider/supercollider/blob/develop/README_BEAGLEBONE_BLACK.md) and tested to run under [AM3358 Debian 10.3 2020-04-06 4GB SD IoT](https://beagleboard.org/latest-images), [bone-debian-10.3-console-armhf-2020-04-06-1gb](https://beagleboard.org/latest-images) and [bone-debian-10.13-console-armhf-2023-02-05-1gb](https://elinux.org/Beagleboard:Latest-images-testing#Debian_10_.28Buster.29_Console).
 It also works on the **PocketBeagle** and likely the other beagleboard models.

 This standalone is self-contained and all files are in one directory.